dsjc101/GDG/README.md

 Party Pooper Effect: A full-screen burst animation signaling the start of the celebration.
 Rickroll Button: Clicking the "Click for your gift" button will redirect to a Rickroll video.

+Note- wanted to implement api to get large list of wishes and suggestions , however failed to do it in given timeframe.

 Files

 HTML (index.html): Contains the structure of the page, including the countdown, profile, and celebration sections.